Tomb of Kha and Merit: Personal possessions

 Several items within the tomb were gifts to Kha from others.
 A cubit rod covered entirely in gold leaf and bearing the cartouches of Amenhotep II was an award from that king, although Kha's name does not appear on it.
 Another royal gift was a large dish with the throne name of Amenhotep III inscribed on the handle.
 Likely produced in the royal workshops, it was given to Kha as part of a royal award.
 A large metal situla bears the name and titles of Userhat, a priest of the royal funerary cults of Mutnofret, a wife of Thutmose I, and Sitamun, in this case most likely referring to the daughter of Ahmose I. He worked on the western bank of Thebes, presumably the Deir el-Medina area, and the gift was in recognition of Kha's high status at the height of his career.
 One of Kha's two scribal palettes belonged to Amenmes, a high official of the reign of Thutmose IV who was buried in TT118.
 He was "overseer of all of the construction works of the king", meaning he possibly worked with Kha.
 One stick was a gift from Neferhebef, with a dedicatory inscription recording that it was made by him, presumably for Kha, but the space where Kha's name would be inserted was left blank.
 Another stick belonged to Khaemwaset, who probably worked alongside Kha as he too bears the title "chief of the Great Place".
 Kha's senet board belonged to Benermeret, a member of the cult of Amun at Karnak temple, who had it inscribed and decorated for his parents Neferhebef and Taiunes.
+The board is double-sided, with grids for senet and the Game of Twenty, and has a locking drawer for storing the gaming pieces and knucklebone-shaped dice (astragals).